 By week 38, your baby's organs are developed, his grip is firm, his fingernails now reach the tips of his fingers, and his lungs are ready to breathe thanks to ample surfactant and whirring brain activity.
-As baby preps for his big day on the outside, the placenta that gave him his essentials for life and growth is beginning to break down slowly.
-No need to fret, he will be out before it loses its capacity to support him.
-The placenta measures about 8-10 inches and is about 1 inch thick.
-Up to this point, the placenta has been providing the baby with the oxygen and nutrients he needs to survive, as well as transporting waste products back to mom's body for filtration.
-Soon the placenta will no longer be functioning well enough to support the baby, which is why few doctors will allow a pregnancy to extend beyond 42 weeks.
+As baby preps for his big day on the outside, the placenta that gave him his essentials for life and growth begins to break down slowly.
+There is no need to fret; he will be out before it loses its capacity to support him.
+The placenta measures about 8-10 inches and is approximately 1 inch thick.
+Up to this point, the placenta has been providing the baby with the oxygen and nutrients he needs to survive and transporting waste products back to the mom's body for filtration.
+Soon the placenta will no longer be functioning well enough to support the baby, so few doctors will allow a pregnancy to extend beyond 42 weeks.

 - American College of Obstetricians and Gynecologists - How Your Fetus Gros During Pregnancy